AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ![Canvas Theme Structure](/help/forms/assets/env-file-canvas-theme.png)

 ### 5. Start a local proxy server {#starting-a-local-proxy-server}

+The theme designer previews the changes in the local proxy server and customizes the theme according to the requirements for different AEM components.

 1. From the command line, navigate to the root of the theme on your local machine.
 1. Execute `npm install` and npm retrieves dependencies and installs the project.